 McDade’s superior officers, including Colonel Tim Brown, Brigadier General Richard Knowles, and Major General Harry Kinnard, ordered the 2nd Battalion to cross an area recently swarming with Communist troops.
 Then, once at LZ Albany, the battalion would be extracted by helicopter.
 But LZ Albany could only handle one chopper at a time.
 Landing zone X-Ray, on the other hand, was significantly larger than LZ Albany; it could take eight choppers at once.
 Going to Albany for an air extraction did not make sense, especially if the battalion came under attack and needed to be quickly withdrawn.
 Plus, searching for the enemy in thick jungle invited an attack.

-Months earlier, when President Johnson ordered U.S. combat troops to South Vietnam, he and Secretary of Defense Robert S. McNamara hoped the U.S. show of force would convince the leaders in Hanoi to end their support of the insurgency in South Vietnam.
+Months earlier, when President Johnson ordered U.S. combat troops to South Vietnam, he and Secretary of Defense Robert S. McNamara hoped the deployment of U.S. troops to that war-torn country would convince the leaders in Hanoi to end their support of the insurgency in the South.
 That dream faded as spring turned to summer and summer to fall.
 The Battle of the Ia Drang Valley dashed any remaining American expectations for an early end to the ground war.
-At the Ia Drang, Hanoi signaled it had no intention of ending the struggle in the South in spite of the U.S. troop build-up.
+At the Ia Drang, Hanoi signaled it had no intention of ending the insurgency in the South in spite of the U.S. troop buildup.
 Rather, Ho Chi Minh and General Vo Nguyen Giap made it clear that their soldiers would stand and fight the Americans in set-piece battles, rather than cut and run in the face of superior U.S. mobility and firepower.
 The battle portended the beginning of a larger, deadlier war; it also held importance for the future conduct of the war for both sides.
 Communist leaders in Hanoi and U.S. officials in Saigon believed the battle offered the strategic and tactical lessons to achieve victory in South Vietnam.

 Westmoreland’s definition of victory was the inverse of Hanoi’s.
 He wanted to kill large numbers of Communist troops in South Vietnam’s hinterland, prove the helicopter’s applicability to the war and to his attrition strategy, successfully deploy massive amounts of firepower along the South Vietnamese frontier, and achieve a favorable kill ratio between the U.S. Army and North Vietnamese.
 He believed his skytroopers accomplished those aims.